vaido-world/7daystodie-dedicated-server/2024/README.md

 launcher used as of now `start %GAMENAME% "-UserDataFolder=.\DedServerTest" -logfile "%LOGFILE%" -quit -batchmode -nographics -configfile=serverconfig.xml -dedicated`

+The dedicated server launching console only shows locally loaded xml mod files.
+The client downloaded ones can be seen when you are joining a server by pressing F1.

 dll server mods need to disable EAC.